tony-a/quantum-computing-notes/README.md

 [17 minute video on the topic](https://www.youtube.com/watch?v=-WSWz1H3mJg&t=616s)

 Preformance:

 Measuring the preformance of a quantum computer, is dependent on multiple aspects:
 1. Number of qubits in the system.
-2. Quantum volume, a new measuring-concept recently introduced by IBM that takes into consideration the number of qubits along with the number of gates and measurement errors, device cross talk, as well as device connectivity and circuit compiler efficiency.
+2. Quantum volume, a newly introduced measuring-concept by IBM that takes into consideration the number of qubits along with the number of gates and measurement errors, device cross talk, as well as device connectivity and circuit compiler efficiency.
 [article](https://newsroom.ibm.com/2019-03-04-IBM-Achieves-Highest-Quantum-Volume-to-Date-Establishes-Roadmap-for-Reaching-Quantum-Advantage)

+## So what is a Quantum State?

 # Learning materials:

-To learn the CS and Math side of quantum computing:
+To learn the theory and Math side of quantum computing:
 [Hour and half video](https://www.youtube.com/watch?v=F_Riqjdh2oM), requires some basic background of linear algebra.

 To learn the programming side of quantum computing:
 [Playlist of 9 vides, about 15 minutes each](https://www.youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY).
 Using Qiskit, a python library, doesn't require understanding of quantum mechanics.

 ## Qubits:
-Several quantum particules can be used as a qubit, including [the outer electron of a phosphours atom](https://www.youtube.com/watch?v=zNzzGgr2mhk), or by leveraging the polarization property of a photon.
+Several quantum particules can be used as a qubit, including [the outer electron of a phosphours atom](https://www.youtube.com/watch?v=zNzzGgr2mhk), or by leveraging the polarization property of a photon (https://www.youtube.com/watch?v=ofg335d3BJ8).

 ## Quantum gates: